 9. Schedule inspections & appraisals

-It’s time to begin schedule inspections and appraisals for the home.
-This is where organization and communication is key.
+It’s time to begin scheduling inspections and appraisals for the home.
+This is where organization and communication are key.

 To help stay on track, we created a checklist with due dates of everything that had to be scheduled, sent in, and paid for.
 Your realtor may assist with this, but I suggest staying on top of it as well.

 You should stay in constant communication with the seller’s agent (or your realtor) and your lender to ensure that they get all of the information that’s required.

 I can’t emphasize enough how important it is to be organized.

 If you are doing this without a realtor, you will need to be able to schedule and manage everything on your own.
 This is where I see the true value in having a realtor if planning and organization aren’t your cup of tea.

 Plan to be present for inspections.

 Though pest inspection may not be required by your lender, you want to make sure you cover all of your bases before closing on the home.
 The last thing that you want is to not inspect and find things later.